 Upon successful completion of this course, you will be able to:

-CLO 1: Identify and discuss ways in which Indigenous Australian practices of caring for country and sharing stories can develop broader understandings of human responsibilities to place, community, and fashion and textiles futures.
+CLO 1: Identify and discuss ways in which Indigenous and local practices for sharing stories can develop broader understandings of human responsibilities to place, community, and fashion and textiles futures.

 Overview of Learning Activities

 Your learning will be facilitated via a range of activities that will require both individual and collaborative engagement.
 Class activities promote a sensitive understanding of place and diﬀering cultural histories and personal identities.

 Learning will occur during scheduled class time and through independent study and activity.
 Learner directed hours will require engagement with the physical world in order to identify and develop a sense of place and appreciation of land, heritage and shared futures.
 Collaborative group work will strengthen cross-cultural and cross-disciplinary learning and shared perspectives, including ethical and reflective practices.

 Delivery of this course is blended and activities will be online or on-campus as directed.

 This course is offered as a core course across first year of four undergraduate programs in the School of Fashion and Textiles:

 - BP327 (Melb) and BP327VRI (Vietnam) Bachelor of Fashion (Enterprise)